AnupreetDube/Flutter-App-Media-Player/README.md

-# Flutter-App-Media-Player
-## Custom Audio-Video Player Andriod App using FLUTTER.
+# :fleur_de_lis:Custom Audio-Video Player Andriod App using FLUTTER.

 This repository contains the code for creating a **Media Player Android Application**